Enter the Forgotten Horror Series "Clock Tower!"

 Clock Tower the original (1995)

-Jennifer Simpson is based off of Jennifer Corvino in the 1985 film Phenomena, played by Jennifer Connelly.
+Jennifer Simpson is based on Jennifer Corvino in the 1985 film Phenomena, played by Jennifer Connelly.
 A lot of the plot and art style in clock tower was inspired by the same movie.

 The game puts you under constant threat of a character dubbed "Scissorman," and you cannot use any weapons against him, instead you must run and hide from him in some of the hiding spots around the mansion.